 After 4 months, I gave up.
 I became frustrated at the slow progress and I wasn’t anywhere near useful in the language.

-Over the years, I’ve had many spurts of inspiration where I would get excited, dive in, and do all the seemingly right things.
-Yet I was typically unable to sustain efforts and would ultimately fail.
+Over the years, I’ve had many spurts of inspiration where I would get excited, dive in, and seemingly do all the right things.
+Yet I was often unable to sustain efforts and would ultimately fail.

-As life has gotten busier with an increasing number of competing responsibilities, I found it even more difficult to devote time to various initiatives I was interested in.
+As life gets busier with an increasing number of competing responsibilities, I found it even more difficult to devote time to various initiatives I was interested in.

 However, over the last few years, I have been able to accomplish many of my goals, and in a manner with much reduced stress.